wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-property-trigger.md

 - `UseDispatcher`: marshal evaluation and action invocation to the UI thread.
 - `Name`: optional override for the generated class name.
+- `SourceObject`: bind the source instance directly when you are not using `SourceName`.
 - `SourceName`: resolve the source by name from the nearest `NameScope`; falls back to `SourceObject` or `AssociatedObject`.
 If the target type is not part of the logical tree, the generator emits a warning because `SourceName` cannot be resolved.
 Types implementing `Avalonia.LogicalTree.ILogical` (e.g., controls) are considered part of the logical tree.

 ## Diagnostics